I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

 My two suggestions are to add movement and add texture:

-1. You can add movement by wearing long flowy dresses or floor length maxi skirts.
+- Add movement by wearing long flowy dresses or floor length maxi skirts.
 This also gives you something to hold on to and something to do with your hands!
 I love how flowy fabrics immediately insert a mood of romance and whimsy, so if that’s what you’re after than flowy is the way to go.
 You’ll want to avoid stiff or very constricting fabrics that will make it difficult for you to pose and move around.

-Styles that Look Great for Maternity Photos
+Bonus: Styles that Look Great for Maternity Photos

-Empire Waist
+Empire Waist Dress

 Dresses that cinch above the belly look great, in general.
-This ruffled pink gown is part of my maternity client closet and is available for any of my clients to wear during their sessions!
+This ruffled pink gown is part of my maternity client closet and is available for any of my clients to wear during their sessions.

-Crop Top
+Crop Tops

 Lingerie